roylevy1/3D-Captcha/README.md

 the project use the library Vpython for create 3D shapes.

-its easy for the user to use and write the captach's word, but it can be difficult for bots to use. its suppose to be a "Checking page" that will refer u to the page u wanted, but it can be applied in other methods.
+its easy for the user to use and write the captach's word, but it can be difficult for bots to use. its suppose to be a "Checking page" that will refer u to the page u wanted, but it can be implement in other methods.

 Logic:
     the project create 3 shpaes randomly in canvas: